Robert Weil (editor)

-Robert Weil is an Executive Editor and Vice President of the publishing imprint W.W.
-Norton / Liveright.
+Robert Weil is an Executive Editor and Vice President of the publishing imprint W. W. Norton / Liveright.
 From 2011 to 2022 he was the Editor-in-Chief and Publishing Director of Liveright, succeeded by Peter J. Simon in July, 2022.

 Early life and career

-Weil graduated from Yale College with a B.A. in History in 1977, and originally considered teaching high school before beginning his publishing career with Times Books in 1978 as an Editorial Assistant.
-Two and a half years later he moved to the former Omni Magazine.
-With Omni Magazine he introduced a book division and packaged and agented science books to publishers before becoming Senior Editor at St. Martin's Press in 1988, a division of Macmillan Publishers.
-Weil's acquisitions included Michael Wallis's Route 66, Henry Roth’s tetralogy of novels called The Mercy of a Rude Stream, Oliver Stone’s autobiographical novel A Child’s Night Dream, and John Bayley’s Elegy for Iris.
+Weil graduated from Yale College with a Bachelor of Arts in History in 1977.
+He originally considered teaching high school before beginning his publishing career with Times Books in 1978 as an Editorial Assistant.
+In 1980 he moved to the former Omni Magazine.
+At Omni he introduced a book division, packaging and agenting science books to publishers before becoming Senior Editor at St. Martin's Press in 1988, a division of Macmillan Publishers.
+Weil's acquisitions at St. Martin's included Michael Wallis's Route 66, Henry Roth's tetralogy of novels called The Mercy of a Rude Stream, Oliver Stone's autobiographical novel A Child's Night Dream, and John Bayley's Elegy for Iris.

 W.W.
 Norton & Company / Liveright Publishing

 In 1998, Weil moved to W.W.
 Norton & Company as an Executive Editor.
 His acquisition of most of the Patricia Highsmith backlist, which included several new volumes, in 1999, helped launch the Highsmith renaissance in the U.S. and the 2015 film Carol starring Cate Blanchett and Rooney Mara, based on the novel The Price of Salt, as well as Highsmith's diaries, published in 2021.
 Weil also worked for several years with Paul McCartney (and Paul Muldoon) on the editing of McCartney's book The Lyrics: 1956 to the Present, published in 2021.

 In 2011, Weil was named the Editor-in-Chief and Publishing Director of Liveright Publishing Corporation.
 Per a 2021 profile in Publishers Weekly, "The relaunched imprint released its first books in 2012.
 It started with two full-time staffers and a list of about 20 books per year, and has grown to eight staffers and about 40 books annually."
 During Weil's tenure as Editor-in-Chief, Liveright received four Pulitzer Prizes (among nine finalists) as well as a National Book Award (among eight nominees).
-The current staff of Liveright includes Peter Miller, Dan Gerstle, Nick Curley, Cordelia Calvert, Gina Iaquinta, Haley Bracken, and Zeba Arora.
+The current staff of Liveright includes Peter J. Simon, Peter Miller, Gina Iaquinta, Nick Curley, Haley Bracken, Clio Hamilton, Fanta Diallo, Maria Connors, and Luke Swann.